patrickmceldowney/patrickmceldowney/README.md

 - 👋 Hi, I’m @patrickmceldowney
-- I'm a full stack developer that builds full scale applications with JavaScript
+- I'm a full stack developer that builds large scale applications and APIs for big data intiatives
+- I'm Seasoned in JavaScript, Python, C#, and Ruby
 - I enjoy all things backend/frontend and love to learn new concepts

 <!---